OgetoOndicho/Impact-of-AI-Tools-on-Student-s-Academic-Performance./README.md

 The study also seeks to uncover if performance changes across the student population based on their respective average GPA Scores, and find out if use of AI affect students career confidence score.

 ## Project Objectives.
-1. To investigate if use of Atificial Intelligeence tools affects the students average Grade Average Points Score.
+1. To investigate if use of Atificial Intelligeence tools affects the student's overall Grade Average Points Score.
-2. To investigate if truly use of Artificial Intelligence tools helps boost a students overall career confidence score.
+2. To investigate if the use of Artificial Intelligence tools boosts  a students career confidence score.
 3. To investgate which ae the most preferred Artificial Intelligence Tools and which of the AI Tools is associated with the highest scores as used by students at Brights Excellence Academy.
 4. To determine under which main uses cases are AI Tools mostly peferred by students t Brights Excellence Academy.